How to Scramble Up Tower of Babel at Moraine Lake

 The most basic principle of what to wear hiking is layering.
 Anyone who has spent time in the wilderness or mountains can attest to the fact that your temperature can fluctuate a lot on a hike.
 You can easily start off cool at the base of the mountain and get hot as soon as you begin moving.

-The goal of hiking clothing is to help regulate your body temperature, element protection, and moisture management.
-Temperature management is best done through a layering system if you want to learn more about what to pack for a day hike or what to wear on a hike, you can see our full post!
-Here are the best hiking clothes for men and the best hiking clothes for women.
+The goal of hiking clothing is to help regulate your body temperature, protect you from elements, and manage moisture.
+Temperature management is best done through a layering system.
+If you want to learn more about what to pack for a day hike or what to wear on a hike, see our full post!

 What To Wear Hiking in The Canadian Rockies